0

 – Pediatric Speech Pathologist; Pediatric Feeding Specialist

-Kelly Fitzpatrick, MA, CCC-SLP received her Master of Arts degree in Communication Sciences and Disorders from the University of Memphis.
-She currently works in a Pediatric Gastroenterology Clinic, where she established a feeding clinic.
-She works children of all ages, but specializes in children birth to 3 years, and those who are G-tube dependent.
-Prior to working at the GI clinic, Kelly acted as the Assistant Clinical Director of SOS Feeding Solutions @ STAR with Dr. Kay Toomey and Dr. Lucy Jane Miller.
-She has also worked in the Early Intervention and Pediatric Outpatient Hospital Settings using the SOS Approach to Feeding program.
-Kelly is completed the STAR Institute’s Intensive Mentorship Program.
-She is also a Certified Lactation Counselor and a certified DIR Floortime Provider.
+Kelly Fitzpatrick, MA, CCC-SLP, CLC received her Master of Arts in Communication Sciences and Disorders from the University of Memphis.
+She currently works in the Early Intervention setting, specializing in working with children birth to three years of age, as well as children with medical complexities and those who are tube dependent.
+Her clinical work focuses on building safe, trusting feeding relationships while supporting skill development, medical considerations, and family-centered goals.
+In the past, Kelly served as the Assistant Clinical Director of SOS Feeding Solutions @ STAR, working closely with Dr. Kay Toomey and Dr. Lucy Jane Miller.
+After this, she established a Feeding Clinic within four Pediatric Gastroenterology practices.
+Kelly completed the STAR Institute’s Intensive Mentorship Program and is both a Certified Lactation Counselor and a certified DIR/Floortime Provider.
+She is passionate about collaborating with families and interdisciplinary teams to support children in becoming confident, safe, and joyful eaters.

 – Pediatric Speech Pathologist; Pediatric Feeding Specialist

-Amanda Foster, MS, CCC-SLP received her Master’s degree in Speech-Language Pathology from Massachusetts General Hospital IHP.
-For over 15 years, Mrs. Foster has worked with children with a variety of diagnoses in school, clinic, hospital, and early intervention settings.
-She began her feeding career in 2005 at Toomey & Associates, Inc. and then moved to the SOS Feeding Solutions @ STAR with Dr. Kay Toomey and Dr. Lucy Jane Miller.
-In 2010, Mrs. Foster started a private practice specializing in providing feeding support for families in their homes and in community settings.
-Currently, she is the Lead Speech and Feeding Therapist at a multi-disciplinary pediatric clinic in Tulsa, Oklahoma.
-In addition to presenting The SOS Approach to Feeding with Toomey & Associates, Inc., Mrs. Foster has lectured on swallowing disorders at Metropolitan State College in Denver, Colorado.
-She also regularly presents on speech and feeding disorders at parent, teacher, and professional seminars.
+Amanda Foster, MS, CCC-SLP, CLC received her master’s degree in Speech-Language Pathology from Massachusetts General Hospital IHP.
+With over 20 years, Mrs. Foster has worked with children with various diagnoses across school, clinic, hospital, and early intervention settings.
+She began her feeding career in 2005 at Toomey & Associates, Inc., later transitioning to the SOS Feeding Solutions @ STAR with Dr. Kay Toomey and Dr. Lucy Jane Miller.
+In 2010, Mrs. Foster started a private practice specializing in providing feeding support for families in their homes and in community environments.
+Currently, she works as a consultant to local and statewide feeding therapists and clinics in Oklahoma, providing guidance on pediatric feeding, caseload management, clinic development and training.
+In addition to consulting, she presents at college-level courses, parent and professional seminars, as well as presenting with the SOS Approach to Feeding.

 Susan Kniffen, MS, OTR/L